metadata toggle

 Amounts to be administered and administration route

+Ruminating cattle over two months of age and weighing over 100 kg body weight: 2 boluses.
 Administer orally using an oesophageal balling-gun, which delivers the bolus directly into the top of the gullet.
 Great care should be taken not to cause any injury by rough handling or by placing the gun too far inside the throat of the animal.
-Ensure that each animal has swallowed the boluses by holding the mouth closed and observing the animal for a short time after dosing.Gentle massage of the throat may facilitate swallowing of the boluses.
-The boluses should normally be administered just before turnout, but administration may be carried out at any time, e.g. administer to dairy cows at drying off or at calving or 30 days post- calving or at artificial insemination.
+Ensure that each animal has swallowed the boluses by holding the mouth closed and observing the animal for a short time after dosing.
+Gentle massage of the throat may facilitate swallowing of the boluses.

 To minimise the risk of regurgitation, avoid rough handling of animals after dosing.

-Do not administer the recommended dosage to animals more frequently than once every 4.5 months to animals receiving concentrates or every 6 months to cattle at pasture.
+Do not administer the recommended dosage to animals more frequently than once every 4.5 months to animals receiving concentrates or every 6 months to cattle at pasture

 Overdose

 No adverse effects have been observed in cattle administered three times the recommended dosage over a two-day period.
-Clinical signs of copper toxicity, which normally will only occur in cases of severe copper overdosage include jaundice, malaise,an acute drop in mild yield and later,haemoglobinuria.
-Signs of selenium toxicity include CNS changes,muscle weakness, vomiting, anorexia, depression, incoordination and later respiratory problems.
-In these circumstances intravenous administration of copper and/or selenium chelating agents such as ammonium tetrathiomolybdate or EDTA (ethylendiaminetetraacetic acid) are sometimes recommended.
-Ammonium tetrathiomolybdate (ATTP) is often quoted in veterinary literature as an antidote to copper poisoning.
-ATTP is not an authorized veterinary medicine.Any pharmacologically active substances used in a veterinary medicinal product administered to a food-producing animal under the cascade must be listed in Annex I , II or III to Council Regulation (EEC) No 2377/90.
-As ATTP does not appear in any of these Annexes it should not be administered to an animal intended for food production.
+Clinical signs of copper toxicity, which normally will occur in cases of severe copper overdosage including jaundice, malaise, an acute drop in milk yield and, later, haemoglobinuria.
+Signs of selenium toxicity include CNS changes, muscle weakness, vomiting, anorexia, depression, incoordination and, later, respiratory problems.
+In these circumstances, intravenous administration of copper and/or selenium chelating agents such as ammonium tetrathiomolybdate or EDTA (ethylendiaminetetraacetic acid) is recommended.

 Withdrawal periods